 Water retention occurs in the circulatory system, and can lead to swelling in the hands, feet, ankles, and legs.
 It isn’t really a cause for concern, but holding onto water weight may cause some discomfort and unwanted bloating.
-Moreover, excess water weight might be one of the main contributing factors if you’re struggling to lose a few pounds.
+That said, excess water weight might be a major reason why you're struggling to lose a few pounds.

 But first, let’s talk about five different reasons why you might be seeing an increase in water weight.

 Let's get to it…

 Side bar: One simple health habit you can build is to drink this superfood green drink, which gives you a boost of energy and supplies your body with the nutrients it needs to get through the day.
 (You can also read the review of it here.)

 - 5 Reasons You Have Increased Your Water Weight

 - 7 Ways to Lose Water Weight Fast